Falaise, Calvados

 Falaise (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.
 The town is famous for being the birthplace of William the Conqueror.
 It was also the centre of the area known as the Falaise pocket, the decisive engagement of the Battle of Normandy in the Second World War.

 Geography

-Falaise lies at the eastern edge of the Armorican Massif, and the town has rocky outcrops on its edges such as the 173 metre high Mount Myrrha.
+Falaise lies at the eastern edge of the Armorican Massif, and the town has rocky outcrops on its edges such as the 173 m Mount Myrrha.